jrcauthen/jrcauthen.github.io/projects/proj-3.md

 GENERAL_KEYWORDS = ['sale','selling']
 ```

 The second key challenge when using the search API is limited range of tweets.
 The search API allows one to fetch a subset of relevant tweets from within the last week.
 However, if the same search is run a second time within the same week, the same tweets are returned.
 This means there will be duplicate tweets in the database.
 The only way I know to avoid this is to wait one week between each mining session.
 At the time of writing, the database has only 6,189 tweets, which is hardly enough for even simple tasks.
 This has slowed progress to a crawl, unfortunately, and I’m forced to work with a significantly smaller dataset.
 Despite these shortcomings, I will carry on with the analysis in hopes of finding a true signal.
-Looking again at the most common words and their cooccurrences:
+Looking again at the most common words and their co-occurrences:

 {% include image.html image="projects/proj-3/barplot_search_final.png" %}
 {% include image.html image="projects/proj-3/cooccurence_matrix_search_final.png" %}